SAT Score Percentiles: A Highly Accurate Version

 To understand clearly, look at our comprehensive article on "Guide to SAT Percentile" to maximize your SAT score—and your college admissions chances.

 Remember that your percentile is different from a test score out of 100.
-A test score represents the number of questions you got right, and a percentile refers to the number of test-takers you rout.
+A test score represents the number of questions you got right, and a percentile refers to the number of test-takers you performed better than.

 What Are the Exact Percentile Ranges for the SAT?

 Generally, most of the charts, including one from the College Board, only give SAT percentiles to two accuracy digits.
-This results in a lot of silly tables.
+It results in a lot of silly tables.

 For example, on the official percentiles table of the SAT, many SAT scores map to the 99th percentile.
 Remember, on the composite scores chart, 10 scores (from 1510 to 1600) correspond to the 99th percentile.